• Skip to primary navigation

 • Flour - Provides structure for the cookies.
 All-purpose flour is what you want to reach for!

-Ingredients for Honey Vanilla Bean Glaze
+Honey Vanilla Bean Glaze Ingredients

 • Powdered sugar - For sweetness.
 Powdered sugar because it will blend smoothly with the milk and honey.